wellwelwel/lru.min/README.md

 const LRU = createLRU({ max: 150_000 });
 ```

-Also, you can set a callback for every deletion/eviction:
+You can set a callback for every deletion/eviction:

 ```ts
 const LRU = createLRU({